KDE/threadweaver/examples/HelloWorldRaw.in.md

 sequences.
 More on that later.

 Before the end of `main()`, the application will block and wait for the queue to finish all jobs.
-This was unnecessary in the first HelloWorld example, so why is it necessary here?
+This was not needed in the first HelloWorld example, so why is it necessary here?
 As explained there, the global queue will be destroyed when the `QCoreApplication` object is destroyed.
-If `main()` would exit before j1 and j2 have been executed, it's local variables would be destroyed.
+If `main()` would exit before j1 and j2 have been executed, it's local variables including j1 and j2 would be destroyed.
 In the destructor of `QCoreApplication` the queue would wait to finish all jobs, and try to execute j1 and j2, which have already been destructed.
 Mayhem would ensue.
 When using local variables as jobs, make sure that they have been completed before destroying them.
 The `finish()` method of the queue guarantees that it no more holds references to any jobs that have been executed.